 4) Predictive Experience Analytics

-Next, we'll discuss learner analytics, which help you understand more about a specific person or group of people engaged in learning-related activities.
-Subscribe to our e-newsletter to have the latest installments of our learning analytics series sent right to your inbox.
+Next, we'll discuss learner analytics, which helps you understand more about a specific person or group of people engaged in learning-related activities.